-Type of products and services

-Nature and timing of satisfaction of performance obligations, including significant payment terms.
+Type of products and services Nature and timing of satisfaction of performance obligations, including significant payment terms.
+Rendering of services Customers obtain control of servi and ancillary services have been time as services are provided. provided.

 Revenue recognition under IFRS 15